Jewelry Blog

 When purchasing a brown diamond, buyers should prioritize stones with intense, even coloring.
 While secondary colors can add unique characteristics, pure brown diamonds are generally the most valuable.

-9. Gray Colored Diamonds
+9. Gray Colored Diamond

 Base ColorSecondary ColorRarityImpact on Value

-GrayNone (pure gray)CommonHighest value for gray diamonds due to color purity
+GrayNone (pure gray)CommonHighest value for gray diamonds

-GrayBluishRareEnhances the cool tones, increases value
+GrayBluishRareEnhances cool tones, increases value

 GrayGreenishUncommonAdds uniqueness, can increase value

-GrayYellowishCommonWarms the color, often decreases value
+GrayYellowishCommonWarms tone, often lowers value

-10. Black Colored Diamonds
+10. Black Colored Diamond

 Base ColorSecondary ColorRarityImpact on Value

-BlackGrayishUncommonCan dull the appearance, decreasing value
+BlackGrayishUncommonCan dull appearance, lowers value

-BlackBrownishCommonWarms the tone, generally decreases value
+BlackBrownishCommonWarms tone, generally lowers value

 To learn more about black diamonds, click here.

-11. White Colored Diamonds
+11. White Colored Diamond

 Base ColorSecondary ColorRarityImpact on Value

-WhiteGrayishUncommonCan reduce the diamond’s purity, decreasing value
+WhiteGrayishUncommonCan reduce purity, lowering value

-WhiteBrownishCommonWarms the tone, generally lowers value
+WhiteBrownishCommonWarms tone, generally lowers value

-12. Chameleon Diamonds
+12. Chameleon Colored Diamond

 Base ColorSecondary ColorRarityImpact on Value

-ChameleonGreenishRareEnhances the chameleon effect, increases value
+ChameleonGreenishRareEnhances chameleon effect, increases value

-ChameleonYellowishUncommonCan brighten the color, maintaining value
+ChameleonYellowishUncommonCan brighten appearance, maintains value

-ChameleonBrownishCommonDulls the color, generally lowers value
+ChameleonBrownishCommonDulls appearance, lowers value

 Shop Colored Diamonds